markgravity/StatusBarStylist/README.md

 # StatusBarStylist

-StatusBarStylist is a framework to supports changing the Status Bar style with natural SwiftUI syntax.
+StatusBarStylist is a framework to support changing the Status Bar style with natural SwiftUI syntax.

-Thank [Philip Trauner](https://stackoverflow.com/a/71458976/10270556) for this source code and idea.
+Thanks [@Thieurom](https://github.com/Thieurom) for this perfect solution and source code. 😍

 ## Installation
 Requirements iOS 14+